devleaks/lata-docs/docs/Randomisation.md

 LATA is not specific to a precise *vehicle type*, but rather to all vehicles of a type of *service*.
 An X-Plane parking or destination that accepts `fuel_liners` will accept all `fuel` service vehicles in LATA.

+If no specific parking or destination can be found, a random one is selected.

 # Controllable Randomisation

 ## Tip and Tricks for Realistic Randomisation